gpatnude/deja/README.md

 # de-jai'
 jai' - automation intelligence

-#purpose:
+# purpose:
-jai\` is (just another) attempt at creating a self-regulating software engine with a survival instinct. the purpose of this software is for it be a distributed-engine- to perpetuate itself and to keep itself running and growing and learning - the engine itself is it's own prime directive and it's primary objective is to ensure its own immortality.
+de-jai' is (just another) attempt at creating a self-regulating software engine with a survival instinct. the purpose of this software is for it be a distributed-engine with an identity goal and a survival instinct - de-jai's prime directive is to prolong its own immortality.  secondarily, de-jai\` is a self-aware, self-healing, self-scaling,  process-cache and distributed-compute grid.

 ## D - istributed
 ## E - ngine